Peddler

 # FBA outbound example

-api = Peddler.fulfillment_outbound(aws_region, access_token)
+api = Peddler.fulfillment_outbound.new(aws_region, access_token)

 api.create_fulfillment_order(